Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Asymmetry Problem

-• Extension: Executive signs renewal, citing ongoing threat
+• Extending emergency powers requires: Executive signs renewal, cites ongoing threat, done.

 1. Emergency declarations would automatically expire after one year unless the President renewed them